XYFC128/IPMES_PLUS/data/README.md

 **Pattern Event Object**:

 - `ID`: the unique id of this pattern event
 - `Signature` the signature of this pattern event.
 It will match input events in data graph with the same signature.
-If `UseRegex` is set to `true`, than the signature will be treated as a regex expression to match the signatures of input events in the data graph.
+If `UseRegex` is set to `true`, the signature will be treated as a regex expression to match the signatures of input events in the data graph.
 - `SubjectID`: the subject of this event.
 If 2 events are arise from the same subject, they share the subject id.
 - `ObjectID`: the object of this event.
 If 2 events act on the same object, they share the object id.
 - `Parents`: an array of pattern event id.
 The pattern event should be matched after all of its parents are matched.